Patrick S. Parker

-Patrick "Pat" Streeter Parker (October 16, 1929 – July 6, 2005) was an American businessman who served as chief executive officer of Parker Hannifin Corporation his family business from 1971 to 1983, a member of the board of directors from 1960 to 1999, and chairman from 1977 to 1999.
+Patrick "Pat" Streeter Parker (October 16, 1929 – July 6, 2005) was an American businessman who was chief executive officer of Parker Hannifin Corporation his family business from 1971 to 1983, a member of the board of directors from 1960 to 1999, and chairman from 1977 to 1999.

 Early life and education

 Born in Cleveland, Parker was the son of Arthur L. and Helen Parker.
 Arthur L. Parker founded the Parker Pneumatic Truck Brake company in 1918, which later evolved into the Parker Appliance Company.

 Parker attended University School and later went to Williams College where he received his B.A. degree.
 He later received his M.B.A. degree from the Harvard Business School.

 United States Navy

 Pat served in the U.S. Navy as a supply officer during the Korean War.
 His Officer Candidate School was at the U.S. Naval College in Newport, Rhode Island.
 Pat did a tour of duty on the USS Forrestal (CVA-59).
 In 1957, Pat completed his military duty and moved to California for a position with Parker Aircraft Co.